best

 • less open-ended than Home Assistant, which some buyers will see as a feature

-The downside is that it is less flexible.
-If you are the kind of person who will eventually want deeper dashboards, broader integrations, local camera projects, energy dashboards, or aggressive tinkering, Home Assistant usually ages better.
+The downside is that it’s less flexible.
+If you’re the kind of person who’ll eventually want deeper dashboards, broader integrations, local camera projects, energy dashboards, or aggressive tinkering, Home Assistant usually ages better.

 Best upgrade path for committed Home Assistant users: Home Assistant Yellow

-Home Assistant Yellow is not the first box I would push on everyone, but it is a very good answer for buyers who already know they want a dedicated Home Assistant appliance with more room to grow.
+Home Assistant Yellow isn’t the first box I’d push on everyone, but it’s a very good answer for buyers who already know they want a dedicated Home Assistant appliance with more room to grow.

 • a more premium dedicated HA box